ajcvickers/ajcvickers.github.io/_posts/2012-06-02-deleting-orphans-with-entity-framework.md

 What will happen when SaveChanges is called?
 The answer is that you get an exception reading:
 <blockquote>System.InvalidOperationException: The operation failed: The relationship could not be changed because one or more of the foreign-key properties is non-nullable.
 When a change is made to a relationship, the related foreign-key property is set to a null value.
 If the foreign-key does not support null values, a new relationship must be defined, the foreign-key property must be assigned another non-null value, or the unrelated object must be deleted.</blockquote>
 This is because EF cascade delete only kicks in when a parent is <em>deleted</em>.
-It doesn’t do anything when the parent still exists but the relationship has been severed.
+It doesn't do anything when the parent still exists but the relationship has been severed.
 This is something that is on our backlog to fix.

 You can solve this problem by directly deleting the orphaned child or by overriding SaveChanges to find and delete orphans: